-For our final and we believe most compelling effort to address the nonindependence of residuals for counties in a given state and election year, we attempt to directly control for various potential sources of spatial autocorrelation by including a wide variety of independent variables that should soak up much of the stateelection effects.
-We identify and include four such types of variable: state laws regarding registration/voting, statewide elections occurring at the same time as the presidential election, expected closeness of the state in the presidential election, and candidate connections to the state.
-These variables might affect turnout and/or vote shares within a state in a particular election.
+For our final and we believe most compelling effort to address the non-independence of residuals for counties in a given state and election year, we attempt to directly control for various potential sources of spatial autocorrelation by including a wide variety of independent variables that should soak-up much of the state-election effects.
+We identify and include four such types of variable: state laws regarding registration/voting, state-wide elections occurring at the same time as the presidential election, expected closeness of the state in the presidential election, and candidate connections to the state.37 These variables might affect turnout and/or vote shares within a state in a particular election.

-With these state-election-specific variables in place, we re-estimate our IV model (still including county fixed effects and election fixed effects), and the results for the variables of interest are presented in the final column of Table 1.
+With all of these state-election specific variables in place, we re-estimate our IV model (still including county fixed effects and election fixed effects) and the results for the variables of interest are presented in the final column of Table 1.
 An analysis of the residuals for this model reveals that the inclusion of these controls reduces, but does not eliminate, the spatial autocorrelation.
-After this reduction in spatial autocorrelation, the IV results remain robust, which gives us confidence that spatial autocorrelation is not driving our results.
-For the rest of the article, we use the IV results obtained without the inclusion of these additional state-election variables because there may be endogeneity concerns with some of the variables in the saturated model (e.g., registration requirements might be endogenous to vote shares).
-Furthermore, the results for the more parsimonious model are somewhat
+After this reduction in spatial autocorrelation, the IV results remain very robust, which gives us confidence that spatial autocorrelation is not driving our results.
+For the rest of the article, we will utilize the IV results obtained without the inclusion these additional state-election variables, since there may be endogeneity concerns with some of the variables in the saturated model (e.g., registration requirements might be endogenous to vote shares).
+Furthermore, the results for the more parsimonious model are somewhat more conservative in the sense that the conditional effects of turnout are smaller in magnitude.